deluf/bare-metal-cv/README.md

 # Bare-Metal CV

-Bare-Metal CV is a minimal (yet professional), beginner-friendly (for real), highly-customizable CV/resume template in ~100 lines of LaTeX
+Bare-Metal CV is a minimal (yet professional), beginner-friendly (for real), easily-customizable CV/resume template in ~100 lines of LaTeX

 To use it, open [main.tex](main.tex) (either copy/paste or download it) in your favorite LaTeX editor (if you don't have one, use [overleaf](https://overleaf.com))

 <img src="preview.png" alt="Example" width=550>

+---

 Don't believe it?